(From Old Corral collection)

 Circa late 1939 or early 1940, Foran jumped to Universal, where he worked in serials, horror films, musicals, and Abbott and Costello comedies.
 There, he starred in two cliffhangers, WINNERS OF THE WEST (Universal, 1940; 13 chapters) and RIDERS OF DEATH VALLEY (Universal, 1941; 15 chapters), both of which were directed by veterans Ford Beebe and Ray Taylor.

-During this early 1940s period, Foran starred in the syndicated 10-2-4 RANCH radio show, which was sponsored by Dr. Pepper and featured the Sons of the Pioneers singing group.
+During that early 1940s period, Foran starred in the syndicated 10-2-4 RANCH radio show, which was sponsored by Dr. Pepper and featured the Sons of the Pioneers singing group.
 Am unsure how long he was associated with the program, but several dozen full or partial broadcasts are available from 1943-44-45.
-Foran's replacement on the 10-2-4 RANCH program was Dave O'Brien of the PRC Texas Rangers.
+Foran's replacement on the 10-2-4 RANCH program was Dave O'Brien of PRC's Texas Rangers trio oaters.

 By the mid 1940s, Dick Foran's leading man days were over --- he had grown older and roles were less frequent.
 An example from this period is his portrayal of "Sergeant Quincannon" in John Ford's FORT APACHE (RKO, 1948).